 Vehicle maintenance is an important part of preparing for winter months.
 Extreme winter weather can make breakdowns especially dangerous, and most people aren’t aware of the effect cold weather has on conventional lubricants.

 AMSOIL transmission fluids are wax-free and deliver extraordinary cold-flow properties.
-They help improve shift response, energy efficiency and warm-up times.
+They help improve shift response, energy efficiency and overall cold-weather performance.

-Gear lubricants with high viscosity at cold temperatures are less efficient and the gears require more energy to turn, resulting in reduced fuel economy.
-Gears and bearings in the differential and axle housing are splash-lubricated, and gear lubricants that are too thick at cold temperatures can starve internal components of lubrication, which can cause failure.
+Gear oils with high viscosity at cold temperatures are less efficient because the gears require more energy to turn, resulting in reduced fuel economy.
+Gears and bearings in the differential and axle housing are splash-lubricated, so gear lubricants that are too thick at cold temperatures can starve the internal components of lubrication, which can cause gear failure.

-AMSOIL synthetic gear lubes’ wax-free construction improves cold-flow properties for maximum fuel economy and smooth cold-weather operation.
+AMSOIL synthetic gear oil has outstanding cold-flow properties for maximum fuel economy and smooth cold-weather gear operation.